MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/issues-and-workarounds.md

 ## Power Apps component framework Datasets SharePoint issue

-Power Apps component framework dataset component currently does not properly show the records from SharePoint.
-While the network request will succeed with the correct data records returned, the deserialization fails and an empty dataset is returned.
+Power Apps component framework dataset component currently does not properly show the rows from SharePoint.
+While the network request will succeed with the correct data rows returned, the deserialization fails and an empty dataset is returned.

 **Workaround**